ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * To set a default for all loggers, per-logger levels, and external link hooks, use the [logs.conf][logs-conf-file] configuration file.
 </br>
 </br>
-* To override the entries in the logs conf file, use the `INITIAL_LOGLVL=<level>` environment variable.
+* To override the entries in the `logs.conf` file, use the `INITIAL_LOGLVL=<level>` environment variable.

 The KV Scheduler prints [transaction logs][understand-transaction-logs] to stdout.
-The logs can provide information and visibility to debug and resolve KV Scheduler issues.
+The logs provide information and visibility to debug and resolve KV Scheduler issues.

 KV Scheduler internal debug messages require some knowledge of the underlying implementation.
-Internal debug messages are also logged to the `kvscheduler` logger.
+The `kvscheduler` logger prints internal debug messages.

 **Using agentctl log**

-* To manage individual log levels, use the [agentctl log](../user-guide/agentctl.md#log).
+* To manage individual log levels, use the [agentctl log command](../user-guide/agentctl.md#log).

-To list loggers and their log levels:
+list individual loggers and their log levels:
 ```
 agentctl log list
 ```